How much will you actually save with an electric car?

-It can be difficult to say exactly what the saving are on electric car maintenance costs.
-There’s less chance you’ll break down and service packages are cheaper too.
+It can be difficult to say exactly what the savings are on electric car maintenance costs.
+There’s less chance you’ll break down and service packages are cheaper, too.

 Electric cars have fewer moving parts.
 “An electric car does not need oil changes or cooling system flushes and will have much less wear on the brakes,” said an AEVA spokesman.

 The Australian Energy Commission (AECOM) published a handy comparison of maintenance costs between electric and petrol run vehicles in the 2011 report, Forecast uptake and economic evaluation of Evs in Victoria.

 |Vehicle size||Petrol run: maintenance cost / per km||Electric run: maintenance cost / per km|